Mark Ingram II Player Prop Bets for NFL Week 7 | Houston vs. Arizona 10/24/2021

 Matchup vs. Arizona

-- In his two career matchups against the Cardinals, Ingram averaged 62.5 rushing yards per game, 23.0 more yards than his over/under in Sunday's game.
+- In his two career matchups against them, Ingram has averaged 62.5 rushing yards against the Cardinals, 23.0 more than his over/under in Sunday's game.

 - In two games against the Cardinals Ingram has not rushed for a touchdown.